obonaventure/cnp3/book/transport/tcp.rst

  :math:`Throughput<min(\frac{window}{rtt},\frac{k \times MSS}{rtt \times \sqrt{p}})`

-.. sidebar:: The TCP congestion control zoo
+.. note:: The TCP congestion control zoo

  The first TCP congestion control scheme was proposed by `Van Jacobson`_ in [Jacobson1988]_.
 In addition to writing the scientific paper, `Van Jacobson`_ also implemented the slow-start and congestion avoidance schemes in release 4.3 `Tahoe` of the BSD Unix distributed by the University of Berkeley.
 Later, he improved the congestion control by adding the fast retransmit and the fast recovery mechanisms in the `Reno` release of 4.3 BSD Unix.
 Since then, many researchers have proposed, simulated and implemented modifications to the TCP congestion control scheme.
 Some of these modifications are still used today, e.g. :